How to Make the Most of Your Competitor Analysis?

 Now that you’ve analyzed the competition’s assets, past media coverage and past advertising strategies, organize this information into three separate charts.
 This provides you with clear visuals and tools to better understand the areas where your competition has thrived, and where they’ve left the door open for your client.

-You should also place your client within the asset chart to give you and your team your first honest look at your client’s strengths and weaknesses.
+You should also place your client within the asset chart to give you and your team your first honest look at your client’s strengths and weaknesses in order to get the full picture of their competitive landscape.

 What do I do with These Findings?

 Creating the above competitor analysis charts will give you valuable insight into how your client’s competition has set the bar within the industry.
-But it isn’t enough to merely know what the competition has done.
+But it isn’t enough to merely know what the competition has done to attract a customer base.
 You also must know how to convert this insight into a winning marketing campaign for your client.

 Here are some tips on how to reap all the rewards of your competitor analysis report: